d7networks/nagios/README.md

 1. Nagios Setup

-Copy d7sms.py to your Nagios plugins folder and make it executable.
+Copy d7sms.py to your nagios plugins folder and make it executable.
 You can download it from https://github.com/d7networks/nagios/blob/master/d7sms.py

 ```
 Following the location of plugins folder in different Operating Systems.